hassan084/jenkins/README.md

 - [x] Able to add scripts to step in job
 - [x] Able to poll pipeline from SCM and build
 - [x] Able to connect to GitHub
-- [x] Able to oconfigure webhook build trigger
+- [x] Able to configure webhook build trigger